joann8512/piano-transcribe/README.md

 2. You may want to change the designated GPU for transcription in `inference.py`

 3. If you have multiple GPUs to run, you can either:
-    - Change the code lines 58-62 in `piano_transcription_inference/inference.py` to run parallel on multiple GPUs for faster transcription
+    - Uncomment lines 58-62 in `piano_transcription_inference/inference.py` to run parallel on multiple GPUs for faster transcription
     - Run with the original package directly:
     ```
     pip install piano_transcription_inference
     ```

 4. To start transcribing with pre-trained model:

 ```
-python3 inference.py
+python transcribe.py
 ```